DigitalPhonetics/IMS-Toucan/README.md

 | LibriTTS              | English   | Multi Speaker       | ✅     | ✅            | ✅          |

 ## List to do
-- declutter piplines and datasets, remove dev sets entirely, not needed for TTS
+- declutter pipelines and datasets, remove dev sets entirely, not needed for TTS
 - automate loading of a default melgan for inference interfaces, centralize changes to inference interfaces
 - automate retrieval of speaker embedding function for installation
 - finish documentation
 - argparse model dir name
-- remove outdated reference TTS building and att plotting, add to inference interface instead